gregory144/path-manager/README.md

 TODO
 ============

+1. Make global changes (changes that will apply after the current shell session has ended)
-1. Add ability to add a single file to the path (using symbolic link to ~/.path/exename -> existing file) instead of a whole directory
+1. Add functionality to add a single file to the path (using symbolic link to ~/.path/exename -> existing file) instead of a whole directory
-1. Add ability to manage multiple files of the same name (i.e. promote 1 file to be first in line)
+1. Add functionality to manage multiple files of the same name (i.e. promote 1 file to be first in line)
 1. Provide more options for search (only display exact matches/include fuzzy search matches even if exact match is found)